sthiti24/SkillSage/README.md

 ## About

-SkillSage is a powerful tool that provides comprehensive data on skills, locations, and salary statistics for various job roles across different countries.
+SkillSage is a powerful interface that provides comprehensive data on skills, locations, and salary statistics for various job roles across different countries.
 Leveraging the Adzuna API, this application offers real-time, data-driven insights to job seekers, employers, and market analysts.

 ## Features